ddhartma/Face-Generation-with-DCGANs/README.md

 #### Result for parameter lr:
 Learning rates in the range between 0.01 and 0.0001 were tested.
 In all three cases the GAN is able to learn and generated fake images of faces are successfully constructed.
-However,  a of lr=0.001 or lr=0.0001 lead to a slightly better feature resolution than lr = 0.01.
+However, a learning rate of lr=0.001 or lr=0.0001 lead to a slightly better feature resolution than lr = 0.01.

 ### Reasonable hyperparameter setting